-We’ve just released a new (beta) version of Gantt Chart Template Pro that is designed to be a lot easier to use.
+In December, 2020 we released a new version of Gantt Chart Template Pro that is designed to consolidate multiple versions and features into a single template.
 It is available to both new and current customers.
 Existing customers can return to the download page to get the new version (no new purchase necessary).

 1. WBS Numbering Controlled with a Simple Drop-Down Selection